acg-team/ProPIP/ProPIP.wiki/Compiling/Preparing_system.md

 ## Cmake (all the platforms)

-Castor depends on any version of CMake above 3.8.1
+ProPIP depends on any version of CMake above 3.8.1

 **cmake 3.10.3** http://cmake.org/